 How to help wake up kids in the morning and get the day started on the right foot.
 Waking up kids, how to get your child out of bed in the morning without a battle, how to use routine cards and pre-made routines if you need extra help.

-Help Wake Up Kids Without a Battle in the Morning on the Right Side of Things
+Wake Up Kids in the Morning on the Right Side of Things